james-stevens/handshake-bridge/README.md

 You should be able to run `set-up` either as `root` or an ordinary user (I tested it as an ordinary user), but some operations on some platforms require `root` permission, so I have preceded these with `sudo`.
-If you don't use `sudo`, just modify the `set-up` script to whatever you do use.
+If you don't use `sudo`, just modify the `set-up` script to whatever root escalation you do use.

-`set-up` will install a `cron` job which runs every 15 minutes to execute `${base}/bin/handshake-bridge-cronjob`.
-This polls the SOA serial of both ROOT zones to check if either needs refreshing.
-This is not ideal, but neither change that often, so I'm sure its fine.

-Once `hsd` has AXFR support and the handshake SOA Serial only rolls when the data is updated, this can be improved
+Once `hsd` has AXFR support and the handshake SOA Serial only rolls when the data is updated, this script will automatically be better!

 ## Using `rndc` to monitor the services